-Inverness is the capital city of the Highlands and a beautiful place to start this famous ride.
+Inverness is the capital city of the Highlands and a beautiful place to start this famous Scottish motorcycle route.
 Head north out of the city on the A9 before turning left onto the A835 as it gently rises up through the mountains.

 The Applecross Peninsular